 In order to facilitate the representativesness of the Faculty on certain College committees, the departments, institutes, and programs are organized into divisions.
 There shall be Divisions as follows: Humanities, Social Science, Fine and Performing Arts, and Education.
-The personnel of each Division shall consist of all tenure-track Faculty members assigned to appropriate units of the College of Liberal Arts.
+The personnel of each Division shall consist of all Faculty members assigned to appropriate units of the College of Liberal Arts.
 Membership in a Division for a faculty member is defined by the home department.
 The Divisions have no legislative function and have no requirement to meet, though the Faculty in a Division may at any time choose to meet to consider matters of mutual interest and concern.

-Each Division, except Education, shall elect by ballot from its members a Chairperson who shall hold office for one year.
-The Chairperson shall be a member of the Faculty of the College of Liberal Arts.
+Each Division, except Education, shall elect by ballot from its tenure-track faculty members a Chairperson who shall hold office for one year.
+The Chairperson shall be a member of the tenure-track Faculty of the College of Liberal Arts.
 Division officers shall be elected in April of each year and shall take office on the Commencement day following.
 The Chairperson shall be responsible for holding the elections each year and for presiding over any meetings the Division may choose to hold.